benradstone/wandisco-documentation-ldm/docs/command-reference.md

 ### `echo`

 Prints whatever text that you write to the console.
-This can be used to sanity check a command before running it (for example: `echo migration new --path /repl1 --target mytarget –-migration-id myNewMigration --exclusions 100mbfiles`).
+This can be used to sanity check a command before running it (for example: `echo migration add --path /repl1 --target mytarget –-migration-id myNewMigration --exclusions 100mbfiles`).

 ```text title="Print message"
 SYNOPSYS